 Signs And Symptoms: Does My Child Need Their Tonsils And Adenoids Removed?

 Years ago, rarely did a child grow up and keep their tonsils.
-Most adults today can tell you about how they had their tonsils removed and got to eat ice cream, pudding, etc. Although tonsil and adenoid removal does not happen quite as often as it did in the 1970s and 1980s, it is still a fairly common procedure that occurs for specific reasons.
+Most adults today can tell you about how they had their tonsils removed and got to eat ice cream, pudding, etc while they healed.
+Although tonsil and adenoid removal does not happen quite as often as it did in the 1970s and 1980s, it is still a fairly common procedure that occurs for specific reasons.

 I recall having a doctor tell my own mother on multiple occasions in the 1980s that "if his(my) tonsils get any bigger I am going to take them out!"
 The doctor simply wanted to take my tonsils out because they were big, which they were, and are still.